 Thin and Ultra-Thin Quartz Countertops: Sleek and Affordable

 Because of the contemporary feel that they give to any household’s kitchen, 1-1.2-cm and 2-cm quartz countertops have become assets in modern homes.
 Even in home design magazines, you can see how often ultra-thin and thin quartz worktops are used.
-More than this, this kind of quartz countertop is usually easy to install as it can be directly placed over the exposed webbing of kitchen cabinets and do not require an adhesive such as full mortar bed or continuous substrate.
+More than this, this kind of quartz countertop is usually easy to install as it can be directly placed over the exposed webbing of kitchen cabinets and does not require an adhesive such as a full mortar bed or continuous substrate.
 They are also quick to fabricate which leads to a shorter wait time comparing to a thicker quartz countertop fabrication.
 Most of all, the ultimate selling point of ultra-thin and thin quartz countertops is their affordable price compared to thicker ones.

 Meanwhile, the lack of thickness of 1-1.2-cm and 2-cm quartz worktops exposes them to several disadvantages, like the need for additional support.
 Even if they don’t need adhesive, they still need plywood support on top of kitchen cabinets and when there are overhangs, you also need to provide them with additional support.
 In addition, because this kind of countertop is ultra-thin, it is generally very fragile, but some do include a proprietary reinforcement to steer clear from breakage.

 Thin quartz worktops are generally more preferred to be installed vertically.
 This means that they are considered to serve better purpose as a décor, such as: